tekore/Hypervisor-Automation/README.md

 ## Prerequisites
 - You have physical access to the server and a USB of at least 8GB.
+- You have a seperate PC with network access to the server to run the 'VCenter' steps.

 ## ISO Downloads
 VCenter ISO: